NetBr3ak/rock-paper-scissors/README.md

 # 🪨📄✂️ Rock Paper Scissors Game

 Welcome to the **Rock Paper Scissors Game**!
 This simple, classic game lets you challenge the computer in a fun and interactive way using HTML and JavaScript.
-Get ready for some friendly competition!
+Get ready for some competition!

 ## 🚀 Getting Started